cegekaJG/test-branch-update/README.md

 ### SetupTestScenario.yaml
 Comprehensive test scenario generator for validating UpdateTestBranch functionality.

-### DocumentMergedCommits.yaml
-**DISABLED**: This workflow is no longer needed as UpdateTestBranch no longer relies on PR comments for tracking cherry-picked commits.

 ## New Architecture Benefits

 ✅ **Modularity**: Core cherry-picking logic is separate from PR comment handling